-Even though you can find high resolution tablets as compared to iPad with Retina, still 264 ppi pictures are stark clear by all means on these devices.
-Also, you can utilize vector based images that can adjust to any resolution power.
+Even though you can find high-resolution tablets as compared to iPad with Retina, still 264 PPI pictures are stark clear by all means on these devices.
+Also, you can utilize vector-based images that can adjust to any resolution power.

 12. Iterating Lessons

 Great apps come with great efforts.
 As a designer, you should iterate the design patterns so that you can reach the target of a perfect interactive app that also stands out in usability.
-As iterations follow, you will come across new revelations and lessons that can be put into use for the future projects.
+As iterations follow, you will come across new revelations and lessons that can be put into use for future projects.

 13. Secure Always

 It is seen that 508 compliance and security issues are generally handled at a later stage in mobile app development cycle which ultimately results in prolonged project completion.
-As a designer, it is necessary that you co-ordinate with the back-end professionals and middleware specialists so as to make certain that right type of data is processed in an effective manner.
+As a designer, it is necessary that you co-ordinate with the back-end professionals and middleware specialists so as to make certain that the right type of data is processed in an effective manner.
 Dynamic UI designing leads to a worthwhile user experience that totally satisfies the user.
 Systematic planning will also enhance an app’s overall productivity.

 14. Simple Gets Sweet

 The word ‘simple’ is often misinterpreted by the clients as they go for the minimalistic version in design to comply with it.
 Unfortunately, this is not what simple means.
 Simple implies ease in usage by the first-time user so that he can open the app without getting hassled in detailed guides.
-Indirectly, this will enable him to perform various tasks just by following few steps.
+Indirectly, this will enable him to perform various tasks just by following a few steps.
 For example, if you choose bright and catchy colors for your app’s interface, this will give a beautiful appearance to the app which will persuade the user to download it and also, stick to it for future use.